 Company number: NI601280 Registered: Companies House, Belfast office.

-• Code of Ethics Policy and an Ethical Trading Policy, which together explain the manner in which we behave as an organisation and how we expect our workers, directors and suppliers to act.
-Each worker and director is responsible for upholding the principles and practices set out within both policies.
+• Code of Ethics Policy and an Ethical Trading Policy, which together explain the manner in which we behave as an organisation and how we expect our Workers, Directors and suppliers to act.
+Each Worker and Director is responsible for upholding the principles and practices set out within both policies.
 Our overriding aim is to continue to build and support a culture which values openness, accountability and disclosure;

 Our Supply Chains

 of suppliers and conduct the necessary due diligence checks.
 However, our suppliers may have their own complex supply chains and it is therefore not practicable for us to have direct oversight or management of the working conditions of each supplier.
 To counter this, where possible, we aim to reduce complexity in our supply chains, so that any weaknesses can be more readily determined and dealt with through a risk-based assessment.

 Our Effectiveness in Combatting Modern Slavery

 We believe that our culture of openness and accountability, when coupled with our policies and procedures, is effective in combatting the risk that Modern Slavery could be found in our business or in our supply chains.
-If an instance of Modern Slavery were to be uncovered, Huntsworth believes that it would be well placed to take swift and appropriate remedial action in line with the ethical values that underpin its business.
+If an instance of Modern Slavery were to be uncovered, TCEG believes that it would be well placed to take swift and appropriate remedial action in line with the ethical values that underpin our business.
 We remain committed to further enhancing and strengthening effective systems and controls, on an on-going rolling basis, to safeguard against and mitigate any risk of Modern Slavery taking place within our business or supply chains.